Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: ON
 			"Ability Message"				"0"

-			// The amount of clones the Super Tank can spawn.
+			// The amount of clones the Super Tank can create.
 			// --
 			// Minimum: 1
 			// Maximum: 25